Rendering Your Own Purified Tallow for Skincare

 Ingredients & equipment

-The equipment is super basic: A large stainless stock pot or slow cooker, a fine mesh strainer, some cheesecloth, cutting board and a sharp knife is all you really need.
+The equipment is super basic: A large stainless stock pot, a fine mesh strainer, some cheesecloth, cutting board and a sharp knife is all you really need.

 You’ll need to source some beef fat from your local farmer or butcher.
 High quality tallow can only come from high quality fat, so for best results, try to find a source from grass-fed, pasture-raised cows that have not been contaminated with hormones and antibiotics.
 The quantity is up to you, but expect to end up with roughly half as much tallow (by weight) as the fat you started with.